pxmch/cas-fee-notesapp/README.md

 ## Installation
 Just check out the git repo and run `npm install` in the root directory of the app.

+## Starting the app
+### Server
+Starting: type `npm start` in the root directory
+The server will listen on http://localhost:3000

+### Client
+Starting: type `gulp start` in the root directory of the app This command will build the client files and open a browser window with the client.
+If no window opens, you can access the client in a browser at http://localhost:9000.

 ## Credits
 This app is written in Javascript (client and server) and uses [Node.js](https://nodejs.org/) with